letsdeel/deel-api-java-sdk/docs/TimeTrackingShiftsApi.md

 Delete a Shift by External ID

 This endpoint deletes a shift using its external ID.
-Once deleted, the shift will no longer be retrievable or editable.
+Once deleted, the shift will no longer be retrievable or editable.  **Token scopes**: &#x60;time-tracking:write&#x60;

 ### Example
 ```java